gitbush/jobseek/readme.md

   3. To edit any job posts I have made with potential updated content.
   4. To remove/delete a filled or no longer available job post.
   5. Any job posts that I have created are protected from risk of modifying/deleting from anyone other than the creator.
-  6. *To see all job posts that I have created*
-  7. *To be able to show my company name and logo*
+  6. To be able to show my company name and logo
-  8. *To be able to update my logo*

   **As a jobseeker I want:**